CompositionalIT/farmer/docs/content/_index.md

 * **Open source and free**.
 Farmer is free to use and modify.
 We welcome contributions to the project!

 #### Why not Azure Resource Manager?
-Farmer uses a simple DSL to declare resources and comes with helper functions to perform common tasks.
+Azure Resource Manager is a service-side orchestrator, as such, Farmer does use ARM!
+It simply replaces the templating language with a statically-verifiable DSL to declare resources and comes with helper functions to perform common tasks.
 Farmer templates are **around 5-8 times smaller than ARM templates**, meaning they are quicker and easier to author, understand and maintain. **Read more on the [comparison page](arm-vs-farmer/)**.

 ![](images/comparison.png)